Are you looking to grow your business and creative practice?

 This is packed full of top tips for designer-maker businesses.
 Posts are written by the team, our network of industry experts and designer-makers.
 We use our online resource to help share ideas and the learning from our Making It workshops and seminars and it is also a great way of keeping up-to-date with what’s happening in the craft sector generally.

 No one said running a business would be easy especially when you are a small creative company juggling a multitude of roles.
 Putting systems in place and planning ahead can help you on the road to success, which is why Cockpit Arts has created the Making It Toolkit – tailored specifically for designer-makers.
-Available to download for £15
+When you join Cockpit Arts you will be given a copy of the Making It Toolkit during your induction, alternatively it is available to download for £15.

 These workshops are practical, interactive and informative – designed to hone the skills you need to run a highly successful practice.
 As well as sessions run by our team, we invite other specialist creative industries advisers, accountants, lawyers, marketeers, retailers and IT experts to share their knowledge and expertise with you.
-Most sessions are free of charge for studio-holders (some specialist sessions incur a small charge) and a number of sessions are also available to external designer-makers for a fee.
+Most sessions are free of charge for studio-holders (some specialist sessions incur a small charge).

 Our Making It seminars are lively and often high-profile events in partnership with other organisations.
 They regularly tackle topical industry themes and can stimulate debate within the designer-maker community.
 We host two or three seminars each year and these are usually held at guest venues.